MrBudgeting.com

 Percentage increase

 💡 These figures are before tax.
-The actual increase in your take-home pay will depend on your tax bracket and any changes to other deductions.
+Your actual take-home increase will depend on your tax bracket and any changes to other deductions.

 ⚠️ This tool is for general guidance only and is not financial advice.